What Did the CIA Know About LHO?

 So when considering what of significance the CIA knew pre-assassination, we are really left with the their knowledge of Oswald's encounter with the DRE and Oswald's visit to Mexico City.
 The Oswald-DRE encounter is discussed elsewhere in this FAQ.
 And while theorists have devised various scenarios to explain Oswald's Mexico City sojourn, the truth is as simple as this: he was seeking a visa to travel to the Soviet Union and Cuba.

-But researcher Paul Hoch points out that Morley is mischaracterizing the conversation and taking Helms' remarks "badly out of context."
-In a discussion on a private email group, Hoch noted "The discussion was clearly about information provided to the CIA by the State Department relating to Oswald’s defection and time in Russia, It was not about what the CIA had at the time of the assassination."
+But researcher Paul Hoch points out that Morley is taking Helms' remarks "badly out of context."
+In a discussion on a private email group, Hoch noted "It is quite clear from the context that Helms was referring to what the CIA knew at an early point, around the time of Oswald’s defection.
+It was not about what the CIA had at the time of the assassination."
+Hoch adds, "That conclusion is reinforced by two earlier events."

 Is the CIA guilty of negligence in the death of JFK?